 And we could have shorter work weeks.
 More holidays.
 But we don’t.
 Because life satisfaction isn’t something we value.
 It is about corporations and greed and making money and your career.
 And stress and managing stress.
 And pushing through it.
 And being grateful for it.

-So people are fine with these lifestyle issues and life satisfactions issues.
+So people are fine with these lifestyle issues and life satisfaction issues.
 And so we will never be the happiest people in the world.
 Or the healthiest.
 But then you get ill.
 And you still have to fit into this world, like you are healthy.
 Same work, same stress, same game but with fatigue, pain, and illness.
 But remember… you should have prevented it, you should control it and you should aim to cure yourself.
 And you shouldn’t complain about it either.

 But that isn’t our world at all.
 We have a completely different world.
 Like we live in an alternate reality that people have absolutely no comprehension of.
 It is no wonder they call chronic illnesses invisible disabilities.
 It is that invisible.
 We do think about wellbeing and quality of life a lot.
-We think about all the things we can do to improve our wellbeing and quality of life to sustain the life we want to live, or maintain or have balance.
+We think about all the things we can do to improve our wellbeing and quality of life to sustain the life we want to live or maintain or have balance.
 And it is a struggle for many of us to fit that into the actual world.
 How do you incorporate all the ways you cope with illness into work life for example?
-How to you incorporate all the ways you cope and manage a family and household?
+How do you incorporate all the ways you cope and manage a family and household?
 Or socializing?
 Or having a holiday even?
 How do we manage the added stress of chronic illness?

 Because this society isn’t designed to help us one bit.
-I think about this opiate crisis even and the one’s who are suffering from it are the people with chronic pain.
+I think about this opiate crisis even and the ones who are suffering from it are the people with chronic pain.
 Absolutely no one seems to care about their voice, suffering or the complex problem of chronic pain.
 But they are in a fundamental panic about the smaller fraction of people who get addicted… a problem and one that has to be looked into considering the serious harm with Fentanyl.
 But what about the massive amount of people now with unmanaged pain?
 Society is completely silent about that issue.
 That is invisible.

 So we are expected to fit into society and society won’t fit into us.
-We have a society that has little desire to even think about wellbeing that much.
-As a Canadian, I know my country does better that Americans at this simply due to health care alone but some other factors as well.
+We have a society that has little desire to even think about well-being that much.
+As a Canadian, I know my country does better than Americans, in some ways, at this simply due to health care alone but some other factors as well.
 But I can name countries that do far better than we do.
 And I wonder about the quality of life.
 Of the quality, we think the average life should be.
 What we value in that life.
 And maybe everyone should think a lot more about the quality they want in their lives and in their society as a whole.
 Maybe if they thought a little more like the chronically ill have to then the chronically ill wouldn’t have such a hard time fitting into society so much.
 Maybe there would be places for us.
 Maybe all our lives would be enriched.
 I think of companies like the average one.
 Do nothing.
 Then companies like some tech companies that bend over backwards for the wellbeing of their employees.
 With nap rooms.
 Standing desks if they want them.
 Exercise rooms.
 Places to meditate.
 Daycare for free.
 Everyone gets good holidays.
 And you know why?
 Because it makes people happier and happier people are more productive.
 Imagine all companies doing that.
 Imagine that as the norm.